-A major element of the strategy of the Department of Energy (DOE) Oak Ridge Operations Office (ORO) to meet the requirements of the State of Tennessee's Department of Environment and Conservation Commissioner's Order for treatment of mixed low level wastes is to implement contracts accessible by all DOE sites for treatment and disposal of a wide range of Mixed Low-Level Waste matrices making up a "broad spectrum" of the mixed low level wastes on the Oak Ridge Reservation.
-These contracts will provide savings to DOE by: eliminating construction of new facilities, improving schedules, maximizing economies of scale, enhancing competition, and eliminating redundant individual procurement actions.
+A major element of the strategy of the DOE Oak Ridge Operations Office to meet the requirements of the State of Tennessee's Department of Environment and Conservation Commissioner's Order for treatment of mixed low level wastes is to implement contracts accessible by all DOE sites for treatment and disposal of a wide range of Mixed Low-Level Waste matrices making up a "broad spectrum" of the mixed low level wastes on the Oak Ridge Reservation.
+These contracts are providing complex-wide treatment options and savings to DOE by: eliminating construction of new facilities, improving schedules, maximizing economies of scale, enhancing competition, and eliminating redundant individual procurement actions.
 For these contracts to meet these objectives maximum participation from DOE sites is required.

-This paper will describe details of the contracts, waste category information, the schedule for implementation, costs, and progress to date.
+This paper will describe the case history of treatment of several waste streams across the DOE complex.
+The paper will also include contract overview, waste category information, implementation activities, contract access, costs, and operational schedules.
 The contracts have been designed around six waste matrix groups with each group consisting of waste streams that have similar treatment requirements.
-The paper will discuss the contracts which have been awarded, the National Environmental Policy Act (NEPA) documentation process, modification or new construction at commercial facilities resulting from the contracts, and the schedule for treatment including the period to allow construction of facilities and acquisition of permits.
-Issues to be discussed include task order development, waste characterization and profiling, staging and delivery of waste to vendors, NEPA documentation, and treatment pricing.
+The paper will discuss the specifics of several waste streams treated during the contract period including waste characteristics, treatment utilized, and treatment results.
+Contract specifics to be discussed include task order development, waste characterization and profiling, staging and delivery of waste to vendors, treatment pricing, and disposal process.